carlocamilloni/Structural-Bioinformatics/README.md

 # Structural Bioinformatics
 **Carlo Camilloni, Department of Biosciences, University of Milano, Italy**

-Structural Bioinformatics is an elective course for the master degrees in Molecular Biotechnology and Bioinformatics (MBB) and Quantitative Biology (QB).
-The aim is that of providing a general introduction to different computational approaches related to computational structural biology and biochemistry.
-This repository includes both the notes and the practicals.
-News about the course are published on the ARIEL web page.
+Structural Bioinformatics is an elective course for the Master programmes Molecular Biotechnology and Bioinformatics (MBB) and Quantitative Biology (QB).
+The aim is to provide a general introduction to different computational approaches related to computational structural biology and biochemistry.
+This repository contains both the lecture notes and the laboratory exercises.
+News about the course will be published on the ARIEL website.

 ### The main topics covered are: